-PART II: Kreis’ daughter-in-law, Mary Celeste, made a brief appearance to welcome us and to tell us about her own design journey with Suzanne.
-Kreis said her son Sam, who was the proprietor of the inn after his parents handed over the reigns, took his favorite design elements from each house they lived in over the years and incorporated them into his family home at Blackberry Farm.
-His most cherished home was in Mobile, Alabama where the dining room was right when you entered the front door.
+PART II: Kreis’ daughter-in-law, Mary Celeste, made a brief appearance to welcome and to tell us about her own design journey with Suzanne.
+Kreis explained how her son Sam, who was the proprietor of the inn after his parents handed over the reigns, took his favorite design elements from each house they lived in over the years and incorporated them into his family home at Blackberry Farm.
+His most cherished home was in Mobile, Alabama where the dining room was the first room you entered through the front door.
 It was a welcoming gesture and statement that family and food were of the most importance.
 Suzanne and Mary Celeste took the special memory Sam had as a child and brought it to their Tennessee home on the property of Blackberry Farm.
-Imagine being a guest and this is the first thing you see when you enter.

 Photo By Pieter Estersohn via Architectural Digest

-We ended the lecture and in true Blackberry style, there were dozens of golf carts with blankets waiting for us outside.
+We ended the lecture and, in true Blackberry style, there were dozens of golf carts with blankets waiting for us outside.
 We assumed we were simply going to tour the property.
 Instead, we traveled around winding roads only to stop in front of the most charming collection of small cottages.
-We had no idea we were getting a tour of Kreis’ former home which had been featured in Architectural Digest.
-Now the house is currently owned by another VIP, that was kind enough to let our group walk through the cottages on the property and take as many pictures as we wanted.
-Talk about the ultimate in openness and hospitality!
+We had no idea we were getting a tour of Kreis’ former home that was featured in Architectural Digest.
+Now the house is currently owned by another VIP that was kind enough to let our group walk through the cottages on the property and take as many pictures as we wanted.

 Kreis and Suzanne in front of Toad Hall, the main log cabin on the property.

 The rustic main kitchen at Toad Hall.

 The rooms and nooks in the main house were so cozy!

 Each of the guest log cabins had a different décor.